open5e/open5e/source/monsters/tome-of-beasts/S/star-spawn-of-cthulhu.rst

-to hit, range 60 ft., one target in line of sight. *Hit:* 32 (5d12) necrotic damage, and the target must make a successful DC 20 Constitution saving throw or dissipate into vapor as if affected by a gaseous form spell.
+to hit, range 60 ft., one target in line of sight. *Hit:* 32 (5d12) necrotic damage, and the target must make a successful DC 20 Constitution saving throw or dissipate into vapor as if affected by a :ref:`srd:gaseous-form` spell.
 An affected creature repeats the saving throw at the end of each of its turns; on a success, the effect ends on that creature, but on a failure, the creature takes another 32 (5d12) necrotic damage and remains gaseous.
-‘A creature reduced to 0 hit points by this necrotic damage is permanently disintegrated and can be restored only by a wish or comparable magic that doesn’t require some portion of a corpse to work.
+‘A creature reduced to 0 hit points by this necrotic damage is permanently disintegrated and can be restored only by a :ref:`srd:wish` or comparable magic that doesn’t require some portion of a corpse to work.

-**Dimensional Stomp.** *Melee Weapon Attack:* +12 to hit, reach 5 ft., one target. *Hit:* 18 (2d20 + 7) bludgeoning damage, and the target must make a successful DC 15 Dexterity saving throw or be teleported to a new location as if affected by the dimension door spell.
+**Dimensional Stomp.** *Melee Weapon Attack:* +12 to hit, reach 5 ft., one target. *Hit:* 18 (2d20 + 7) bludgeoning damage, and the target must make a successful DC 15 Dexterity saving throw or be teleported to a new location as if affected by the :ref:`srd:dimension-door` spell.
 The destination is chosen by the star spawn, but it cannot be in the same space as another object or creature.